railsharipov/mlops-project/gcp/infra/README.md

 terraform plan
 terraform apply
 ```
-+ Wait for VM instance to finish all the installations
++ Wait for VM instance to finish all the installations (few minutes)
 + Check your Tailscale client UI whether VM instance is now part of the tailnet
 + Copy tailnet IP for VM instance